 International taxes and duties

-A complication with selling internationally is the various tax laws that are specific to different countries and markets.
+A complication of internationalization on Shopify and selling internationally is the various tax laws that are specific to different countries and markets.
 European markets typically display product prices including any related taxes, whereas markets in North America typically display products exclusive of taxes and instead add them up later in the checkout based upon where in the world the buyer is shipping their order to.
 Tax being calculated incorrectly can result in delayed shipping time, fines and reduced profit margins, making it paramount to get taxes correct when selling internationally.

 Thankfully, Shopify takes the international variables into account by including or excluding necessary taxes in product pricing automatically depending where the customer is in the world, making the process easy for merchants.
 If you want to be extra cautious, a fully integrated tax compliance solution such as Avalara Avatax